 Ingredients: 1 mug of Gram (chickpea) flour | 1 mug water | 1 teaspoon sunflower oil / coconut oil

-Super SUPER simple.. in a bowl add the gram flour and then slowly add the water, whisking as you go.
-At this point you can season with a little salt and pepper and you could add literally any dried herb or spice to this.
+Super simple.. in a bowl add the gram flour and then slowly add the water, whisking as you go.
+At this point, you can season with a little salt and pepper.
+You could add literally any dried herb or spice to this.
 I like to add some cumin, paprika and turmeric.
 But really anything goes!

 Rosemary, Red Onion and Olive Focaccia